 Is a non-profit company a tax-exempt entity?
 If not, how do I become tax-exempt?

 Charities are potentially exempt from tax on most forms of income provided that the funds are applied solely in furtherance of the charity’s objects.
 A non-profit company is not automatically exempt from income tax or other taxes.
 To become exempt the association must meet certain requirements and apply to the Commissioner of Income Tax for exemption.

-Josh and Mak International have successfully dealt with the incorporation of numerous non-profit companies under section 42 of the Company Ordinance, 1984 including registration of non-profit company for education; non-profit company for sports; non-profit company for charity activities; non-profit company for arts, sciences and literature; non-profit company for culture and heritage activities; non-profit company for health services activities; non-profit company for social infrastructure and human resource development activities; non-profit company for rural support programme activities; non-profit company for religious activities; non-profit company for professional Institutions activities; and non-profit company for special education activities.
+Josh and Mak International have successfully dealt with the incorporation of numerous non-profit companies under section 42 of the Companies Act 2017/ Company Ordinance, 1984 including registration of nonprofit company for education; non-profit company for sports; non-profit companies for charity activities; non-profit companies for arts, sciences, and literature; non-profit company for culture and heritage activities; non-profit company for health services activities; non-profit company for social infrastructure and human resource development activities; non-profit company for rural support program activities; non-profit company for religious activities; non-profit company for professional Institutions activities; and non-profit company for special education activities.